atomvm/atomvm_examples/elixir/Blinky/README.md

 Welcome to the `Blinky` AtomVM application.

-The `Blinky` AtomVM application will blink an LED attached to pin 2 on and off once every second.
+The `Blinky` AtomVM application will blink an LED attached to pin 2 (`stm32` pin `{:b, 0}`) on and off once every second.

 > Note.
-This example program only runs on the `esp32` and `stm32` platforms.
+This example program only runs on the `esp32`,`stm32`, and `pico` platforms.

-To run this example, connect a 1k ohm resistor in series with a 3.3v LED between IO pin 2 and GND.
+To run this example, depending on how bright you want your led, connect a 220 ohm to 1k ohm resistor in series with a 3.3v LED between IO pin 2 and GND.

     +-----------+
-    |           |    1k ohm
+    |           |    330 ohm
     |       IO2 o--- \/\/\/\ ---+
     |           |   resistor    |
     |           |               |